vidalouiswang/Arduino_ESP32_Websocket/README.md

 ### High speed
 Connecting and data transfering.

-Same connect speed as a browser "new Websocket()" client(to my remote server, it is 98ms).
+Same connect speed as a browser "new Websocket()" client in Chrome(to my remote server, it is 98ms).

 ### Easy to use
 You could start from the examples.